aya9aladdin/libraray-application/README.md

 ## Vuetify UI
-I used some UI components from Vuetify library as the buttons, data table and cards
+I used some UI components from Vuetify library as the buttons, data table, and cards

-## Vedio demo
+## Things to improve
+- add tests for the API
+- schema validation for the DB
+- add alert messages after adding/deleting/updating a book

 ![alt text](image.png)